-Mr. King Fai Tsui, aged 72, was appointed an independent non-executive Director of the Company in September 2004.
-Mr. Tsui is an independent non-executive director of Vinda International Holdings Limited, China Aoyuan Group Limited and Newton Resources Ltd, all are public listed companies in Hong Kong.
+Mr. King Fai Tsui, aged 73, was appointed an independent non-executive Director of the Company in September 2004.
+Mr. Tsui is an independent non-executive director of Vinda International Holdings Limited and Newton Resources Ltd, both are public listed companies in Hong Kong.
 He has over 40 years of extensive experience in accounting, finance and investment management, particularly in investments in mainland China.
 Mr. Tsui worked for two of the Big Four audit firms in the United States of America and Hong Kong and served in various public listed companies in Hong Kong in a senior capacity.
 He is a Fellow of the Hong Kong Institute of Certified Public Accountants, a member of the Chartered Accountants Australia and New Zealand and a member of the American Institute of Certified Public Accountants.
 He graduated from the University of Houston, Texas, the United States of America and holds a Master of Science in Accountancy and a Bachelor of Business Administration with first class honours.
-Mr. Tsui is an independent non-executive director of LCR and HKC.
-He is the Chairman of the Audit Committee of HKC and a member of the Company and LCR.
-He is also the Chairman of the Remuneration Committee of each of the Company, LCR and HKC.
+Mr. Tsui is an independent non-executive director of HKC.
+He is also the Chairman of the Remuneration Committee and Nomination Committee of each of the Company and HKC.
+He resigned as an independent non-executive director of LCR in December 2022.
+Mr. Tsui also resigned as an independent non-executive director of China Aoyuan Group Limited, a public listed company in Hong Kong, in January 2023.